rsksmart/devportal-1.0/_rsk/node/contribute/windows.md

 ### Compiling the node

-After opening IDEA we need to load the RskJ project, this can be done by using the *Import project* option in IDEA.
+After opening IDEA, we need to load the RSKj project, this can be done by using the *Import project* option in IDEA.

 To do that follow the next steps: